-During your consultation, Dr. Stratis will help you understand what to expect during breast augmentation surgery.
-He will use VECTRA® 3D Imaging and the Mentor Implant Sizers to visually simulate your possible results from a breast augmentation surgery with your chosen implant to ensure he understands the size and shape desired.
+During your consultation, Dr. Stratis helps you understand what to expect during breast augmentation surgery.
+He will use VECTRA® 3D Imaging and Mentor Implant Sizers to visually simulate your possible results from breast augmentation surgery with your chosen breast implants to ensure he understands the size and shape desired.

-Your decisions about the type, style, and size of implants will be pivotal to your breast augmentation in Harrisburg.
-For this reason it is important to choose a surgeon with the experience in breast augmentation to help you make these very important decisions.
+Your decisions about implants will be pivotal to your breast augmentation.
+For these reasons, it is important to choose a surgeon with extensive breast augmentation experience to help you make these very important decisions.
 Dr. Stratis will take the time to understand your goals and desired outcome so that, together, you can determine which implant is right for you.

 Today, silicone implants have extensive oversight from the FDA and are only approved for breast augmentation in women over 22.
-It is recommended that all patients with silicone implants have an MRI scan three years after breast augmentation, and every two years thereafter.
-If an implant leaks, it should be replaced.
+It is recommended that all patients with silicone implants have an MRI scan 3 years after breast augmentation, and every 2 years thereafter.
+If an implant cracks or ruptures, it should be replaced.

-All implants from breast augmentation have the potential to eventually leak.
-When a saline implant leaks, your body harmlessly absorbs the leaked salt water.
+All breast implants have the potential to eventually leak.
+When a saline implant leaks, your body harmlessly absorbs the leaked saltwater.
 The patient will also likely recognize the leak right away, as the breast will shrink.
 When a silicone implant leaks, however, the patient may not be able to tell.
 Although most silicone leaks pose no problems, some women can get small areas of inflammation called granulomas.
 These may present with pain or a mass.

 Replacing a silicone implant is more difficult than removing a saline one.
 Dr. Stratis can simply slip out the leaky saline implant through the original incision that was made during your breast augmentation surgery, after which he can replace the implant with a new one.
 But a silicone implant needs to be removed along with the scar tissue around it to remove all the leaked silicone.
 This takes a larger incision and more surgery.

 Saline Breast Implants